studiolampblack/typographical-hugo/README.md

 The theme contains options to customise the font, enable or disable drop-caps, accent colour, contact form, etc. The Wiki contains more information on these options.

+For detailed customisation options, go to the project wiki.

 ## Acknowledgments

 Thanks